hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 Step 3: Generate the JWT config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- On the left sidebar, click on "JWT Settings" and scroll down to "Configuration generator"
+- On the left sidebar, click on "JWT Settings" and scroll down to "Configuration generator".
-- Choose either "Hasura" or "Hasura on Heroku"
+- Choose either "Hasura" or "Hasura on Heroku".

 The generated config has the following structure: